USS Kajeruna: Ownership by builder and sale

-U.S. Navy service
+US Navy service

-In May 1917, the U.S. Navy acquired Kajeruna from her owner, A. W. Gieske of Baltimore, Maryland, under free lease for use as a patrol vessel during World War I. She was commissioned that month as USS Kajeruna (SP-389).
+In May 1917, the US Navy acquired Kajeruna from her owner, A.W.
+Gieske of Baltimore, Maryland, under free lease for use as a patrol vessel during World War I. She was commissioned that month as USS Kajeruna (SP-389).

 Assigned to the 5th Naval District and based at Norfolk, Virginia, Kajeruna served as flagship of Patrol Squadron 3.
 The vessel was one of eight assigned mine sweeping duties in the 5th District, routinely sweeping the designated channels for ship entry and egress.
 She operated in Hampton Roads and the Chesapeake Bay for the remainder of World War I.

 Post war

 Kajeruna left active service soon after the war ended on 11 November 1918 and was returned her to her owner on 16 January 1919.
 The report for the fiscal year ended June 30, 1920 by the Commissioner of Navigation shows the vessel sold to British interests on 31 March 1920.
 Later records show the ship was renamed Tomas W. Beattie classed as general cargo with an IMO number of 5364176.